 Even though it’s very healing, we resist leaning into gratitude because there is a misconception that we’re supposed to suck it up buttercup: push down your real feelings, put on a smile and be thankful for what you have.
 I don’t know about you, but I don’t find that very helpful.

-In the video above, Productivity Coach and host of the Positively Living Podcast, Lisa Zawrotny, shares her personal story of how she discovered the healing powers of gratitude.
+I had the opportunity to speak with Productivity Coach and host of the Positively Living Podcast, Lisa Zawrotny about how she discovered the healing powers of gratitude.
 After losing her mother to Alzheimer’s disease, and being in the throes of grief Lisa didn’t want to just “be grateful for what you have.”
 She was hurting.

 You are always allowed to feel hurt, anger, resentment and sadness.
 In fact, you need to feel those emotions in order to move through the grief and come out on the other side.
 Gratitude doesn’t erase those emotions, it simply allows you to heal in a healthy way.